ariafatah0711/ctf_aria/overthewire/bandit/level 26.md

 ---
-layout: default
+layout: level
 level: 26
-name_file: level
+previous: ./level 25.html
+next: ./level 27.html
 ---

-{% include level-section.html %}

 # soal
 Logging in to bandit26 from bandit25 should be fairly easy… The shell for user bandit26 is not /bin/bash, but something else.
 Find out what it is, how it works and how to break out of it.